February 10th, 2018 | Trading.

 Recently, we have a lot of new, interesting markets to skyrocket, including cryptocurrencies, marijuana pots, and others.
-This gave me an incentive to search out for passive income in these markets.
+This gave me an incentive to search for passive income in these markets.
 There is no comfort zone in academia, contracts are short and you are never guaranteed that there will be another spot for you – or rather, that you will get your dream next job right after you are finished with your previous contract.

 Are you a strong person?
 This is a disturbing question as anyone would prefer to think of themselves as someone strong in their minds.
 However, investing in a volatile market can easily expose all your weaknesses.
-For instance, it is a good habit to constrain yourself from buying into currencies or stocks that already are on the exponential growth trend for a while; in most instances, it is a losing practice and if you do so, you are almost guaranteed that the trend will reverse as soon as you get in.
+For instance, it is a good habit to constrain yourself from buying into currencies or stocks that have already been on the exponential growth trend for a while; in most instances, it is a losing practice and if you do so, you are almost guaranteed that the trend will reverse as soon as you get in.

 Also, the internet is full of false or misleading information.
-It is increasingly hard to find useful information as most of the news on forums or even in press online is simply a scam.
+It is increasingly hard to find useful information as most of the news on forums or even in the press online is simply a scam.
 Some people just do not know enough in order to formulate good advice, while others evoke mess on purpose, for instance, to pump and dump some assets and make a profit on it.
 Therefore, it is hard to find out what to invest in after all – even if you spend hours reading every day.

 In such a situation, on one hand, you are pushed to fight against your natural instincts to keep yourself safe and on the other hand, you are exposed to a lot of external dangers related to the information chaos online, and a crowd of not-so-much-trustworthy journalists, YouTubers, and bloggers.
-Also, the market is live 24/7 which means that there is never a true weekend, true vacation, true moment of peace and quiet – unless you consciously decide to ignore the world around you for a period of time.
+Also, the market is live 24/7 which means that there is never a true weekend, true vacation, or true moment of peace and quiet – unless you consciously decide to ignore the world around you for a period of time.

 I can honestly say that stress-wise, trading is much more demanding and challenging than doing research.
-Researchers often complain that there is no comfort zone in academia, but the level of discomfort in academia is nowhere near to what you experience in trading… If you make any trading decision, either go in or go out from any position, you can never be sure you will eventually make a profit, no matter how many trend indicators, and how much insiders information you are using.
+Researchers often complain that there is no comfort zone in academia, but the level of discomfort in academia is nowhere near what you experience in trading… If you make any trading decision, either go in or go out from any position, you can never be sure you will eventually make a profit, no matter how many trend indicators, and how much insider information you are using.

 For me, the beginnings were extremely difficult as I was blaming myself for the wrong decisions I had taken, plus I was making a lot of impulsive moves.
-There is a phrase saying that stock exchange is a platform to transfer the money from the impatient to the patient, and this is definitely true.
-With time, I managed to tame myself somehow and to develop a little bit of patience.
+There is a phrase saying that the stock exchange is a platform to transfer money from the impatient to the patient, and this is definitely true.
+With time, I managed to tame myself somehow and develop a little bit of patience.
 I no longer harm myself with compulsive jumping onto the trend.